RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-Include the edition number followed by the abbreviation **ed.** in brackets after the book title.
+Include the edition number followed by the abbreviation **ed.** in parentheses after the book title.
 If the book is a first edition, or no edition is stated, do NOT include the edition number.

 ##### Rule